webmeshproj/webmesh-vdi/deploy/charts/kvdi/README.md

 If you'd like to see an example of the `helm` values for using vault as the secrets backend, you can find documentation in the [examples](../../examples/example-vault-helm-values.yaml) folder.

+There is an example for LDAP authentication in the same folder.

 ## Chart Values